meds-ee-uet/AHB-DMA-Controller/README.md

 </div>

 ### Dmac Reading
-Here the DMAC writes data to the peripheral in bursts of 4, with the peripheral introducing an intentional 2-clock-cycle wait before accepting each write.
+The DMAC reads data from the peripheral in bursts of 4, while the peripheral introduces an intentional 2-clock-cycle wait before providing valid data.
 <div align='center'>
 <img src='docs/Read_Sim.jpg'>
 </div>

 ### Dmac Writing
-Here the DMAC writes data to the peripheral in bursts of 4, with an intentional 2-clock-cycle wait.
+Here the DMAC writes data to the peripheral in bursts of 4, with the peripheral introducing an intentional 2-clock-cycle wait before accepting each write.
 <div align='center'>
 <img src='docs/Write_Sim.jpg'>
 </div>